mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 WORLD CREATION WWORLDORLD C CREATIONREATION

-It also means that criminals and refugees often claim sanctuary in a starport, and that a starport’s technology level may be considerably higher than the rest of the planet.
+It also means that criminals and refugees often claim sanctuary in a starport, and that a starport's technology level may be considerably higher than the rest of the planet.
 Starports operate according to Imperial law (equivalent to Law Level 1 for most items, and Law Level 7 for psionics).